umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Grid-Layout/Build-Your-Own-Editor.md

 - Create a grid editor view `.html` file
 - Create a grid render `.cshtml` file
 - Create a grid editor controller `.js` file
-- Create a `package.manifest` file to make Umbraco load needed files
+- Create a `package.manifest` to register the editor and make Umbraco load needed files
-- Register the editor in the `/config/grid.editors.js` file

 This process tries to be as close to building property editors as currently possible.